aramis-lab/clinicadl/README.md

 <details>
 <summary>
-The full list of options available for `tsvtool getlabels` is here: `clinicadl extract -h`
+The full list of options available for tensor extraction.
 </summary>

 ```{.sourceCode .bash}